 What is the Zohar?

-Most of the Zohar is now available in an excellent English translation by Daniel Matt, see this link and this discussion of the Zohar in English.
+Most of the Zohar is now available in an excellent English translation by Daniel Matt, see this link and this article on English translations of the Zohar.
 But like any work of literature it is best read in its original language.
 This website is to help anyone who would like to try to read the Zohar in its particular language, a kind of Aramaic, with or without the help of a translation.